Are you visiting Copenhagen in winter and you’re wondering what are the best things to do? I’ve got you covered!

 It is a large baroque construction with a beautiful spiral spire, that can be climbed on an external staircase for amazing views of the city.
 The church is free to enter, however, you’ll need to buy a ticket to climb the spire.

-If you visit during the winter months, just be aware that the tower is usually closed to visitors.
-Buy your ticket here.
+If you visit during the winter months, just be aware that the tower is often closed to visitors for safety reasons.
+You can buy your ticket here.

 08. Visit the Botanical Garden